 Step 2) The incision

-A less invasive method in which a series of very small incisions (¾-inch in length) are made behind the hairline, to ease concealing.
+A less invasive method in which a series of very small incisions (inch in length) are made behind the hairline, to ease concealing.
 An endoscopic camera is used to guide the repositioning of the muscles and the facial tissue is lifted.
-The excess fat and skin is removed depending on the need and then the skin is repositioned.
+The excess fat and skin are removed depending on the need and then the skin is repositioned.

 This method is done with slightly longer incisions (1 Inch) in comparison to the endoscopic brow lift made above each temple behind the hairline.
 Through these incisions, the brow is accessed, lifted and repositioned.